Azure-Samples/active-directory-dotnet-native-aspnetcore/README.md

 Clean the solution, rebuild the solution, and run it.
 You might want to go into the solution properties and set both projects as startup projects, with the service project starting first.

+When you start the Web API, you will get an empty web page.
+This is expected.

-Explore the sample by signing in, adding items to the To Do list, removing the user account, and starting again.
-Notice that if you stop the application without removing the user account, the next time you run the application you won't be prompted to sign-in again - that is the sample implements a persistent cache for ADAL, and remembers the tokens from the previous run.
+Explore the sample by signing in into the TodoList client, adding items to the To Do list, removing the user account (Clearing the cache), and starting again.
+As explained, if you stop the application without removing the user account, the next time you run the application you won't be prompted to sign-in again - that is the sample implements a persistent cache for ADAL, and remembers the tokens from the previous run.

 NOTE: Remember, the To Do list is stored in memory in this TodoListService sample.
 Each time you run the TodoListService API, your To Do list will get emptied.

 ## How the code was created?